Cryptocarya endiandrifolia: Description

 Cryptocarya endiandrifolia is a tree that typically grows to a height of 13 m, its stems usually buttressed and its young growth softly hairy.
 Its leaves are elliptic to oblong or lance-shaped, 95–160 mm long and 35–55 mm wide on a petiole 7–13 mm long.
 The flowers are cream-coloured or pale green and unpleasantly perfumed, usually arranged in a panicle longer than the leaves, the perianth tube 0.9–1.0 mm long and 0.9–1.4 mm wide and hairy near the tip.
 The tepals are 1.0–1.5 mm long and 0.8–1.2 mm wide, the outer anthers 0.5–0.6 mm long and about 0.5 mm wide, the inner anthers 0.5–0.7 mm long and about 0.4 mm wide.
 Flowering occurs in November and December, and the fruit is a black, spherical to elliptic drupe 10–13 mm long and 8–11 mm wide.

 Taxonomy

 Cryptocarya endiandrifolia was first formally described in 1968 by André Joseph Guillaume Henri Kostermans in the journal Reinwardtia from specimens collected by Ruurd Dirk Hoogland near the foothills of the Finisterre Range.

 Distribution and habitat

-Narrow-leaved walnut grows as an understorey tree in dry rainforest from near Bamaga to the McIlwraith Range on Cape York Peninsula and in New Guinea, at altitudes from sea level to 150 m.
+Narrow-leaved walnut grows as an understorey tree in dry rainforest from near Bamaga to the McIlwraith Range on Cape York Peninsula and in New Guinea, at elevations from sea level to 150 m.